usnistgov/oscal-xproc3/README.md

 ### Organization

-`lib` and `testing` folders are special; others represent projects.
+`lib`, `testing` and `icons` folders are special; others represent projects.

-The `lib` folder comes bare bones - it has only its readme, a configuration file and a couple of utility pipelines.
+[The `lib` directory](./lib) comes bare bones - it has only its readme, a configuration file and a couple of utility pipelines.
 This library is populated by the [installation script](./setup.sh), ahnd (once the basic setup is done) by these same utility pipelines.

 `lib` can be cleaned up, and restored, more or less with impunity, but if it disappears or its contents are renamed, rearranged or altered, things will cease working - see its [readme](./lib/readme.md) for more information.

 Next to `lib`, each project is kept in its own separate folder.
-There, the project will have its own README.md.
+There, the project will have its own **README.md**.
 While projects may rely on the shared libraries, each one is considered to be discrete and independent from others unless otherwise noted.

 One such project is [smoketest](./smoketest), devoted to testing the software installation both in its basic and 'fully assembled' forms.

-The `testing` directory contains tests and logic applicable to the repository or its contents, such as Schematron governing usage of XProc or other formats - XML-based code introspection.
+[The `testing` directory](./testing) contains tests and logic applicable to the repository or its contents, such as Schematron governing usage of XProc or other formats - XML-based code introspection.
 As this is still in development, it can be expected to change and grow.

+Finally, the [`icons` directory](./icons) holds SVG and Windows icon files that can be associated with scripts or file types.

 ## Software maturity